-As described in note 1, reference to FARM refers to the members in whose name policies are issued and who assume the risk.
+As described in note 1, reference to FARM refers to the members in whose name insurance policies are issued and who assume all the insurance risk.

 The accompanying financial statements have been prepared by management in accordance with International Financial Reporting Standards ("IFRS").
 The presentation currency used for the preparation of these financial statements is Canadian dollars, the same as the functional currency, rounded to the nearest thousand.